 Naturopathic Medicine and Self Treatment

 Going through Naturopathic Medical school, I learned wonderful things about science, health and ways to improve and when possible reverse disease.
 This knowledge has helped me serve my patients and optimize their level of health.
 However, I was never very good at doing the same for myself.
-No one should try to be their own doctor, even if they are a doctor.
-I started working with my doctor to get my thyroid figured out and my hormones balanced.
+No one should try to be their own provider, even if they are a provider.
+I started working with my provider to get my thyroid figured out and my hormones balanced.
 My main drive to get healthier was that I wanted to have a baby with my sweet husband.
 If I didn’t have my husband and now soon to be first born, I am not sure where I would have found the motivation to get better.
 I hope that I would have found it within myself to get better for my own sake.
 But for now, I have the two best reasons I can think of to continually work on improving my health.

 A New Birth

 I’m writing this because I’m currently experiencing one of those moments in life that makes us stop in our tracks and double check that we are on the right path.
 These moments sometimes come in the shape of a terrible tragedy or in the first weeks of new love or in seeing the quick flutter of your baby’s heart beat on ultrasound for the first time.
 You never know how life might jolt you out of the day-to-day hum-drum, but when it does, you better be ready to make some changes!
 I take moments like this as signs from God, because I think they can be life-changing and life-saving.
 Your moment may even come when you realize that you have just not been feeling well for a number of years and you are tired of it.
 Whether the moment comes as a whisper or a scream, listen to it.
 Life is too incredibly precious, not to listen.